Alexander Moore

 Previously advised by Professor Randy Paffenroth for a PhD in Machine Learning 2019-2023.

-My research spans computer vision, foundation models, stable fine-tuning, and transfer learning for deep neural networks to improve real-world application performance.
+My research spans computer vision for video processing, LLMs / foundation models, stable fine-tuning, and transferrable representation learning for deep neural networks to improve real-world performance.

 Select Publications and Projects